python-discord/bot/report.md

 - As mentioned above, there are some constructs that we currently do not support.
 - It requires manual analysis on the branching of the code.
 - Once set up, the readability of the code is greatly affected, as a lot of `cov_if` and `cov_for` function calls are injected into the original code, which causes some degree of "obfuscation".
+- Another limitation is that there will be no coverage output if no tests exist for the function since the coverage tool will never be run.

 3. Are the results of your tool consistent with existing coverage tools?
 - The reported number of total branches are consistent.